wendywc/Fintech545_projects/week3/README.md

     sigma = npsd(n)
     %timeit near_psd(sigma)
 ```

-For each size of matrix, use the higham function to fix
-record the run time
+Print out the Runtime and diffenrence for Higham method for each size of matrix

 ```python
 #Higham
 for n in size: